 If yours is a long haul flight, you really do need to take a small carry on bag on board.
-The issue is which one to bring, and how much to pack in it.
-I regularly see people boarding with a small wheeled luggage – one of those that have to be placed in the over-head compartment.
-Now, if you are not a fan of standing in line long before boarding starts and don’t want to fight for a bit of room in your over-head compartment, I recommend avoiding wheeled luggage and opting for a small backpack
+If you are not a fan of standing in line long before boarding starts and don’t want to fight for a bit of room in your over-head compartment, I recommend avoiding wheeled luggage and opting for a small backpack

-One of the most needed long haul flight essentials is a pair of compression socks.
-Granted, they are not the most fashionable thing.
-But trust me, compression socks are not just for old ladies and they do help your blood circulation – which really is needed during long haul flights.
+Compression socks are not the most fashionable thing.
+But trust me, they are not just for old ladies and they do help your blood circulation – which really is needed during long haul flights.
 Even flight attendants wear them – in case you didn’t know.
 You can get a pair of compression socks here.

 Sleeping mask and ear plugs

 To be fair, many airlines do provide you a small kit with a sleeping mask and ear plugs.
 Yet, they will be basic and uncomfortable, squashing your eyelashes and eyes and scratching the inside of your ears.
 Get your personal one and don’t be a cheapo – go for quality.
 I recommend this sleeping kit here.